coveooss/connectivity-library/Github/README.md

 1. Follow the steps to get your OAuth token ["Web application flow"](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/#web-application-flow)
 2. Create a Generic REST API source
 3. On the authentication section paste your token on the API Key section (provided in step 1)
 4. Configure your Generic REST API source according to the example in SourceJSONConfig.json.
-Make sure to change all "placeholders" with your own values.
+5. Make sure you've changed all "placeholders" with your own values, and to adjust the configuration to your own needs
-5. Create the appropiate fields and mappings
+6. Create the appropiate fields and mappings

 **References:**
 https://developer.github.com/v3/